silversub/terraform/create-terraform-config.md

 {: help}
 {: support}

 Specify the cloud provider that you want to use in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
-The `provider` block includes all the input variables that the {{site.data.keyword.cloud_notm}} Provider plug-in for IBM Cloud Provider plug-in for Terraform requires to provision your resources.
+The `provider` block includes all the input variables that the {{site.data.keyword.cloud_notm}} Provider plug-in for the IBM Cloud Provider plug-in for Terraform to provision your resources.
 {: shortdesc}

 **Do I need to provide the {{site.data.keyword.cloud_notm}} API key?** </br>